PandeyHarsh433/PandeyHarsh433/README.md

 ### Hi there 👋, I am Harsh Pandey

-I am Harsh Pandey, currently honing my skills in Node.js, React, and Java, while actively enhancing my problem-solving abilities.
+I am Harsh Pandey, currently honing my skills in Backend development and Web3, while actively enhancing my problem-solving abilities.
 I am open to job opportunities in these fields and eager to contribute to innovative projects.

 - 🔭 I’m currently working as Junior Full Stack Developer.
 - 🌱 I constantly update myself with the latest technologies.